skupperproject/refdog/input/resources/listener.md

 </div>
 <div class="attribute-body">

 A map containing additional settings.
-Each map entry is a string name and a string value.
+Each map entry has a string name and a string value.